Author: Andrew Bloomfield

 When Bloomfield does allow a cat (or several cats) into the house, I also felt that he made a lot of mistakes.
 He takes kittens in after they are way too old to acclimate, and then wonders why they don’t want to stay inside.
 He encourages inside and outside cat life – in a big city! – and is then surprised when this also goes wrong.
 They spend a lot of time searching for and/or recapturing inside cats in this way.

-Beyond my own disagreement with the way Bloomfield approaches his colony – truly, there are a lot of great resources out there and your local rescue organization can put you in contact instantly with experts and walk you through it – the general cadence of the book is just off.
+Beyond my own disagreement with the way Bloomfield approaches his colony – truly, there are a lot of great resources out there and your local rescue organization can put you in contact instantly with experts and walk you through it – the general cadence of Call of the Cats is just off.
 Bloomfield spends a lot of time talking about things that have nothing to do with cats whatsoever.
 He talks about an amalgamation of spirituality (mainly Buddhism and new age, but other things are mixed in there too), which has nothing to do with the cats or his approach to them.
 He goes off on tangents about selling art and even has a chapter about his astrology, which was of temporary interest to the Hollywood elites around him.
 It doesn’t tie together.
 Even the images of the cats he writes about are poorly done.
 Yes, I get printing in black and white to save money, but why the funky looks-like-a-free-filter-app effects that make the cats hard to distinguish from one another?

 Finally, if you’re looking for a warm and fuzzy about saving cats, this is not the book for you.
 Mostly, I found it sad, disturbing even.
 Yes, feral colony care (and rescue in general) can be utterly brutal, and that has to be acknowledged, especially for anyone interested in actually helping.
 The hardships for ferals and what their litters go through also MUST be spelled out, otherwise people won’t see the need and won’t help.
 More importantly, they won’t spay/neuter and return ferals to their habitat.
 That being said, gratuitous descriptions of dead kittens left me more enraged with the author and his manner of at first avoiding and then later approaching the colony.
 He showed the stark reality, but the call to action was muted and ultimately weird.
 No one involved in the colony ever gained any advanced knowledge about cat care (at least that was described) and twenty years later, they all remained well meaning novices who, yes, did help the colony a lot, but ultimately could have grown more and done better.